 Objective 2) To increase privacy without compromising access to light and air.
 To balance outlook and views from habitable rooms and private open space.

 Objective 3) To encourage awareness of neighbourhood security.

-The proposed dwelling house has been designed to ensure no impacts to privacy or security of adjoining properties or the occupants of the dwelling.
+The proposal has been designed to minimise any impacts to privacy or security of adjoining properties or the occupants of the dwelling.